 Born in Pennsylvania in 1966, Abby Lee Miller inherited a love of dance from her mom; she took classes at her mother's studio since childhood.
 Miller started her own company at 14 and by 1980 had her own studio.
 But with Lifetime's show Dance Moms she became a star in her own right rather than just training aspiring ones.
-The series, which has now had three seasons, follows Miller, several of her students and their diva parents.
+The series follows Miller, several of her students and their diva parents.
 In 2016, Miller's legal troubles caught up with her.
 She pleaded guilty to bankruptcy fraud among other charges, and in 2017 she was sentenced to a year and a day in prison.

 Being exposed to dance her whole life, it's no surprise that Abby Lee Miller wanted to follow in her mother's footsteps.
 Miller's mom, Maryen Lorrain, a 50-year member of the Dance Masters of America, ran several dance studios before settling down with George L. Miller in the Pittsburgh suburbs.
 They had their daughter on September 21, 1966.
 As a young girl, she studied dance at her mom's studio in Penn Hills, Pennsylvania.
 While she enjoyed numerous other activities, including Girl Scouts, ski club, clarinet lessons and charm school, Miller's primary passion was dance, especially competitions.
 Not a fan of performing herself, she opted for teaching early on.
 She founded the Abby Lee Dance Company while still a teenager.
 In 1980 she opened her own dance studio and has taught 3,000 to 4,000 students to date.

 Over the years, Miller's students have gone on to dance in such Broadway productions as Footloose, Wicked and The Lion King as well as in Radio City's Christmas Spectacular.
 In a twist of fate, Miller went from the sidelines to center stage herself when Lifetime offered her a reality-television show, Dance Moms.
 It premiered on July 13, 2011.
 It follows a group of young wannabe dancers at Miller's dance studio and their stage moms.
 Now a pop-culture sensation, the program's third season premiered on January 1, 2013, and brought in 2.8 million viewers.
 The series has run for six seasons to date, but ratings have declined over time.

 The Lifetime show has been such a success that the network gave Miller another series, Abby's Ultimate Dance Competition; it began October 9, 2012.
 The program featured 12 dancers competing for $100,000 and a scholarship to the Joffrey Ballet School in New York.
 Miller was a judge, along with Robin Antin, founder of the Pussycat Dolls, and dancer/celebrity choreographer Richard Jackson.
-The show has been renewed for a second season.
+The show aired for two seasons.